 Exercise

 High-intensity exercise decreases appetite, often for at least 30 to 60 minutes after finishing a workout.
-Physical activity can also help you feel more satisfied and full after a meal.
+Physical activity can also help people feel more satisfied and full after a meal.
 Unfortunately, sedentary activities seem to have the opposite effect.
 Research has shown that people who spend more time watching television consume more calories and are more likely to be overweight.

 What is more important: diet, exercise, or sleep?

-Improve sleep through diet and exercise
+Improving sleep through diet and exercise